 Welcome to Harlands Primary School

-Staff and Governors are pleased to announce that Harlands School became a standalone academy, a state-funded independent school, from Tuesday 1st April.
-Academy status will give a range of freedoms and autonomy to do the very best for our children in educational innovation and raising standards.
-This move is a significant milestone for us supporting our vision of “striving for excellence, valuing everyone and our world.”
+Harlands School became a standalone academy, a state-funded school, but not under local authority control, from Tuesday 1st April 2014.
+Academy status gives a range of freedoms and autonomy to do the very best for our children in educational innovation and raising standards.
+This move was a significant milestone for us supporting our vision of “striving for excellence, valuing everyone and our world.”

-Academy freedoms and opportunities open to us in the future include:
+Academy freedoms and opportunities open to us include:

 * Freedom to decide on how the curriculum should be delivered: the freedom to develop a creative and innovative teaching and learning environment that will provide the best opportunities for all our pupils, including the most able and those needing additional support.